inr-kit/twps/docs/source/how_to_use.rst

 .. |ppp| replace:: ``ppp.py``

-How to use TSP
+How to use TWPS
 #################

-The basic TSP use is to simplify preparation of input decks for computer codes with limited syntax possibilities.
+The basic TWPS use is to simplify preparation of input decks for computer codes with limited syntax possibilities.
 Instead of writing the input deck directly, a template can be written that generally has syntax and structure of the input deck, but also can include Python code snippets,